 The general idea of any experience-based ratemaking model is quite simple: the insurer computes the premiums of each insured based on their past claims experience.
 Many approaches have been considered to achieve this goal, starting long ago with the individual credibility models of Bühlmann (1967) or Albrecht (1985), for example.
 However, credibility models were often difficult to use in practice.
 The Bonus-Malus Scales (BMS) model, popularized by Lemaire (2012), was shown to be a great alternative.
 A BMS corresponds to a class-system with a finite number of levels, where a relativity is assigned to each level.
 Depending on the transition rule of the BMS, an insured usually moves down by a level if he does not claim during his contract, and moves up a specific number of levels for each claim made.
 The insured's new level at the end of the year is then used to compute the next annual premium.
-BMSs can be easily generalized ny adding other transition rules between levels, where the number of consecutive years without making a claim can be used or by using the cost of each claim, for example.
-Actuaries traditionally used aggregate data and transition matrices based on assumptions about the heterogeneity distribution to find the level relativities (see Lemaire (2012) or Denuit et al. (2007) for details).
+BMSs can be easily generalized by adding other transition rules between levels, where the number of consecutive years without making a claim can be used or by using the cost of each claim, for example.
+Actuaries traditionally used aggregate data and transition matrices based on assumptions about the heterogeneity distribution to find the level relativities.
+Classic textbooks for BMS with aggregate data are Lemaire (2012) or Denuit et al. (2007).
+However, recently, a new scientific interest in finding optimal transition rules for that type of BMS, via integer programming, can be found in the works of Tan et al. (2015), Gyetvai and Ágoston (2018) and Ágoston and Gyetvai (2020).

-With detailed data about each contract for each insured which has become available for insurers, new longitudinal models have been proposed to improve and generalize credibility models.
-Complex approaches have been proposed to model claim counts: models based on series of correlated random effects (Bolancé et al. (2007), Abdallah et al. (2016) and Pechon et al. (2019b)), jitter models (Shi and Valdez (2014)), models with pair copulas or multiple hierarchical copulas (Shi and Yang (2018) and Shi et al. (2016)), time series for count data (Gourieroux and Jasiak (2004), Bermúdez et al. (2018) or Bermúdez and Karlis (2021)), etc.
+In our case, instead of working with aggregate data, we take advantage of the availability of granular data from insurers.
+Indeed, with detailed data about each contract for each insured which has become available for insurers, new longitudinal models have been proposed to improve and generalize credibility models.
+Complex approaches have been proposed to model claim counts: models based on series of correlated random effects (Bolancé et al. (2007)), jitter models (Shi and Valdez (2014)), models with pair copulas or multiple hierarchical copulas (Shi and Yang (2018) and Shi et al. (2016b)), time series for count data (Gourieroux and Jasiak (2004), Bermúdez et al. (2018), Bermúdez and Karlis (2021) or Pinquet (2020)), etc. Longitudinal models allowing for complex dependence structures between many type of claims (Abdallah et al. (2016), Pechon et al. (2019a), Pechon et al. (2019b), Gómez-Déniz and Calderín-Ojeda (2018)) or between claim frequency and claim severity (Shi et al. (2016a), Oh et al. (2020)) were also proposed recently.